Rehabilitation with the modern Anti Gravity Treadmill

 What is the anti-gravity treadmill?

-While a normal pattern of gait is possible inside the anti gravity treadmill the effect of gravity is partially or completely eliminated.
-This is particularly beneficial for patients with painful joint conditions on the lower extremity (leg), overweight patients or for patients after surgery.
+While a normal pattern of gait is possible inside the anti-gravity treadmill the effect of gravity is partially or eliminated.
+This is particularly beneficial for patients with painful joint conditions on the lower extremity (leg), overweight patients or patients after surgery.

 - Knee arthroscopy

 - Hip prosthesis

 - Knee prosthesis

 - Cartilage transplant of the ankle

 This special treadmill allows natural walking or running with an adjustable body weight reduction of up to 80% of the patient's own body weight.
 Thus, the patient benefits from the health benefits of walking under significant reduction of his/her body weight.

 This therapy is particularly beneficial for all patients with diseases or after surgery of the lower extremities: diseases of the hip, knee and ankle.

 The brain and the neurological motor system experience and learn a natural movement pattern from normal running motion.
 This may bring significant improvements to patients with neurological diseases.